yoannMoreau/landsat_theia/README.md

 or
 $: pip install landsat_theia

-For some reason GDAL could have difficulties to install due to headers link missing.
+For some reason GDAL could have difficulties to install due to headers link missing (cpl_port.h).
 Alternatively, you can also download the source and use your own python installation.

 $: mkdir PATH/TO/INSTALL